-- Simulate naked casting designs with SOLIDCast to know how the part needs to be fed with metal.
+- Simulate naked casting designs with SOLIDCast to know how the part needs to be filled by gating and fed by risers with metal.
 Can we modify the part so it’s more casting-friendly ?

-- Design according to the best principles ( please avoid turbulence… ever heard of John Campbell’s work ? );
+- Design according to the best principles ( avoid turbulence, see John Campbell’s work );

 - Use FLOWCast and OPTICast to confirm and optimize designs and casting yield% for more profit per casting ;